-The F-F Committee shall make written findings of fact and shall determine if the "Subject(s)" has, in the conduct of their profession, clearly failed to conduct themselves in a manner that reflects the dignity and honor of the profession.
-In the case of WMA certified individuals, the F-F Committee would also report if any individual(s) has (have) failed deliberately to adhere to the criteria for the award of WMA Operator or Manager certification as set out previously.
-If the Committee ascertains that the individual(s) has (have) failed in their conduct or adherence to the criteria as aforesaid, the Committee will include in its written decision its findings on the degree of the severity of the matter and a recommendation for the imposition of sanctions.
+The F-F Committee shall make written findings of fact and shall determine if the "subject(s)" has, in the conduct of their profession, clearly failed to conduct themselves in a manner that reflects the dignity and honor of the profession as defined in the Code of Ethics (section 2.0).
+In the case of WMA-certified individuals, the F-F Committee shall also report if any individual(s) has (have) failed deliberately to adhere to the criteria for the award of WMA Operator or Manager certification as set out previously.
+If the F-F Committee ascertains that the individual(s) has (have) failed in their conduct or adherence to the criteria as aforesaid, the F-F Committee will include, in its written decision, findings on the degree of the severity of the matter and a recommendation for the imposition of sanctions.